-DEPT ACTION Marine & Vessel Port Control informs HM and Chief Fire Officer the status on VHF 16/15/14.
-Master of the vessel ceases all cargo or bunker operations close the manifold valves, disconnect hoses and consults with HM for unberthing & also ensures the immediate action of the vessels Fire fighting squad.
+DEPT ACTION Marine & Port Control: informs HM and Chief Fire Officer the status on VHF 16/15/14.
+Vessel Master of the vessel ceases all cargo or bunker operations close the manifold valves, disconnect hoses and consults with HM for unberthing & also ensures the immediate action of the vessels Fire fighting squad.
 If necessary Master may request for additional resources and/ or-evacuation of injured.
 PORT CONTROL Communication Officer informs CFO-DC-HM-DM-TM-Chairman-Dy Chairman, Secretary of the incident.
-HM Assess works together with CFO and Master to ascertain the status and crisis level.
+HM: Assess works together with CFO and Master to ascertain the status and crisis level.
 HM Informs DC of Central Crisis Management Group the status and Crisis level, places Pilots on Stand by for shifting out vessel- directs fire fighting tugs - Keeps mooring crew and launch standby to unberth vessel.
-DC maintains close liaison with HM and monitors progress and strategy of containment and extinguishing.
-Fire CFO ensures that fire tenders are ready at the jetty and takes over control from Jetty Fire Service to extinguish fire Traffic TM confirms stoppage of cargo operations to IOCL/BPCL/HPCL & informs to close down the nearby berth if fire is likely to spread.
+DC: maintains close liaison with HM and monitors progress and strategy of containment and extinguishing.
+Fire CFO: ensures that fire tenders are ready at the jetty and takes over control from Jetty Fire Service to extinguish fire Traffic TM: confirms stoppage of cargo operations to IOCL/BPCL/HPCL & informs to close down the nearby berth if fire is likely to spread.
 TM monitors the situation and keeps Chairman informed about the incident.
-Elec & Mech Department EE ensures isolation of the electric power on berth.
-CISF Commdt CISF cordons area .Executes Search and rescue with Fire.
+TW monitors the situation and keeps chairman informed about the incident.
+Elec & Mech EE ensures isolation of the electric power on berth.
+Department CISF Commdt CISF cordons area .Executes Search and rescue with Fire.
 Keeps Commdt apparaised and requests for additional resources if required.
 Medical Dy CMO keeps ambulance standy by at berth and provides First Aid and burn treatment to the injured.